chainloop-dev/chainloop/extras/dagger/README.md

   --value ghcr.io/chainloop-dev/chainloop/control-plane
 ```

 In some cases, you might be providing a private container image as a piece of evidence.
-In the case, you'll also need to provide the container registry credentials.
+In this case, you'll also need to provide the container registry credentials.

 ```sh
 # Or one with a raw value such as a container image reference